mikebell/mikebell.io/content/cv.md

 **DevOps Engineer (previously Senior Developer) - Convivio - June 2016 to Present**

 Cabinet Office National Leadership Centre - I helped to build and maintain an AWS EKS cluster for their now defunct leadership network Connect.
-One of my key objectives was open sourcing [our](https://github.com/cabinetoffice/national-leadership-centre-terragrunt) [work](https://github.com/cabinetoffice/national-leadership-centre-terraform) to create repeatable government friendly Kubernetes cluster.
+The major objective of the project was to compare existing architectures available through the Government such as GOV.UK PaaS and GDS Kubernetes, once it was determined that neither we're viable we designed and built our own.
+Following building our own we made sure to open source [our](https://github.com/cabinetoffice/national-leadership-centre-terragrunt) [work](https://github.com/cabinetoffice/national-leadership-centre-terraform) to create a repeatable UK government friendly Kubernetes cluster.

 * Terraform
 * AWS
 * Concourse
 * Prometheus
+* Kibana

 Internal Systems - Responsible for the development and maintainership of Convivios internal infrastructure.